spiceai/gospice/README.md

 ### Using local spice runtime

-Follow the [quiqstart guide](https://github.com/spiceai/spiceai?tab=readme-ov-file#%EF%B8%8F-quickstart-local-machine) to install and run spice locally
+Follow the [quickstart guide](https://github.com/spiceai/spiceai?tab=readme-ov-file#%EF%B8%8F-quickstart-local-machine) to install and run spice locally

 Initialize the SpiceClient to use local runtime connection: